 Trace-element studies along with metal and O-isotopic compositions of the main-group pallasites are consistent with those of the late-crystallized (high-Au, high Ni, reflecting ~80% core crystallization) residual melts of the IIIAB iron core.
 The enrichment of these pallasites in the volatile and refractory siderophiles Ga, Ge, and Ir relative to the IIIAB group could have occurred during the crystallization of a sulfide-rich liquid fraction at the coremantle boundary.
 Still, it is now considered more likely that this enrichment observed in pallasites occurred during the condensation of a metallic melt gas phase concentrated within voids which formed by core contraction and mantle collapse during cooling; moreover, recent studies rule out a coremantle boundary formation scenario for pallasites (Yang and Goldstein, 2006, 2010).
 Based on the size of the island phase in the cloudy zone of these pallasites, the metallographic cooling rates appear to have been significantly lower than those of IIIAB irons.
 In their measurement of high-Ni particles within the cloudy zone of several main-group pallasites and IIIAB irons, Yang et al. (2007) found that a correlation with Ni exists only in the IIIAB irons.
 Based on the significantly larger high-Ni particle size in the pallasites (105188 nm) vs. the IIIAB irons (4771 nm), they determined that the cooling rate was ~2.525× lower for the pallasites, with the wide range suggesting that a large thermal heterogeneity existed within the pallasite zone.
 In addition, the ReOs chronometer suggests that pallasites formed 60 m.y. later than IIIAB irons, raising further doubts about a IIIAB coremantle origin for main-group pallasites (E. Scott, 2007).
 Further information on the formation of the main-group pallasites can be found on the Imilac page.

-Studies of the PdAg systematics of the Cape York IIIA iron and the Grant IIIB iron by Matthes et al. (2013) indicated that the IIIAB core cooled rapidly, within the first ~4.9 m.y. of solar system history, with the crystallization of Cape York preceeding that of Grant by ~2.3 m.y.
+Studies of the PdAg systematics of the Cape York IIIA iron and the Grant IIIB iron by Matthes et al. (2013, 2014) indicate that the IIIAB core cooled rapidly, within the first ~2 m.y. of solar system history using IVA Muonionalusta as the anchor.
+It is considered most likely that the core crystallized inwards, with crystallization of Cape York succeeding that of Henbury and preceeding that of Grant (Matthes et al., 2014).
+It was shown that each of these meteorites cooled below the PdAg closure age within ~1 m.y. of each other.
 The corrected IXe isotopic systematics for Cape York yields a CRE age of 82 (±7) m.y.
 (Marti et al., 2004; Mathew and Marti, 2009).